ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 </main>
 ```

 All I did here was substitute the hardcoded handle, body and created\_at values with EJS brackets outputting the appropriate values.
-Since we would be getting “tweets[i]” a bunch, I saved this value to a variable called “tweets” at the beginning of each iteration.
-We use the “tweet” variable to get each tweet's data.
+Since we would be getting "tweets[i]" a bunch, I saved this value to a variable called "tweets" at the beginning of each iteration.
+We use the "tweet" variable to get each tweet's data.

-Restart your server since we added the data object to our “render” method in “app.js”.
+Restart your server since we added the data object to our "render" method in "app.js".
 Load the homepage http://127.0.0.1:8080 and you should see your tweets rendered with their values.

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/4/rendered-tweets.png)

 Our tweets feed is finally coming to life, but that date is plain nasty.
-We want to put it into a much easier to digest format such as “18 minutes ago”.
+We want to put it into a much easier to digest format such as "18 minutes ago".
 To do this, we are going to use a library called Moment.js.

 Moment.js is an extremely useful library that makes working with dates really easy.
 As we have with other libraries we need to install it for our project (--no-bin-links) for windows.